Dangerously in Love 2

 "Dangerously in Love 2" is a song written and produced by Beyoncé and Errol McCalla, Jr. The ballad was first recorded by Destiny's Child for their third studio album Survivor (2001), under the title "Dangerously in Love".
-The song later became the title track to Beyoncé's debut album with some minor adjustments instrumentally.
-"Dangerously in Love 2" is an R&B ballad, the lyrics of which detail romantic obsession.
+The song later became the title track to Destiny's Child member Beyoncé's debut studio album, Dangerously in Love (2003), with some minor adjustments instrumentally.
+Both were recorded at SugarHill Recording Studios, based in Houston, Texas.
+The original version was recorded in 2000, while the sequel was recorded from 2000 to 2002.
+"Dangerously in Love" and "Dangerously in Love 2" are R&B ballads, the lyrics of which detail romantic obsession.

 "Dangerously in Love 2" received generally positive response from music critics, who wrote that the song effectively shows the vocal capabilities of Beyoncé.
 It won a Grammy Award for Best Female R&B Vocal Performance at the 46th Annual Grammy Awards.
 Though not released as a single, "Dangerously in Love 2" charted at number 57 the US Billboard Hot 100 chart and at number 17 on the Hot R&B/Hip-Hop Songs chart.
-Beyoncé performed the ballad at the 46th Grammy Awards, the Verizon Ladies First Tour, the Dangerously in Love Tour, and The Beyoncé Experience.
+Beyoncé performed the ballad at the 46th Grammy Awards, the Verizon Ladies First Tour, the Dangerously in Love Tour, The Beyoncé Experience and as the opening song of her Renaissance World Tour.

 Background and composition

 "Dangerously in Love" was written and produced by Beyoncé and Errol McCalla, Jr. It was recorded for the Destiny's Child album, Survivor (2001).
-Beyoncé re-recorded the song at the SugarHill Studios in Houston, Texas in 2002 for her debut solo album, Dangerously in Love.
+The song was rearranged at the SugarHill Studios in Houston, Texas in 2002 for her debut solo album, Dangerously in Love.
 Her version, which was titled "Dangerously in Love 2", features a modified arrangement.
 It was set as a remix track, but later became the title track to her debut studio album.

 "Dangerously in Love" is a moderate R&B ballad pacing in medium time.
-It was written in the key of F major, and moves at a moderate tempo set at 100 beats per minute.
+It was written in the key of F♯ major, and moves at a moderate tempo set at 100 beats per minute.
 Vocal elements of the song range from E3 to D5.
 "Dangerously in Love" is backed by piano and thumping drum instrumentation.
 Many music critics noted it to be musically similar to the original Destiny's child version.
 Lyrically, the song is about being romantically obsessed, as indicated in the chorus: "I am in love with you / You set me free / I can't do this thing called life without you here with me".
 According to Lisa Verrico of The Times, "Dangerously in Love 2" bears resemblance to Janet Jackson's work if viewed from a "flirty" perspective.